 Corporate Tax Return Frequently Asked Questions

-You can register a corporation quickly and easily online using services like Ownr.co or through the government registry.
+You can register a corporation quickly and easily online using services like Ownr.co or by visiting a provincial Registry Office.

-All incorporated businesses must file a T2 Corporate Tax Return each year, even if there is no income, and is inactive.
+All incorporated businesses must file a T2 Corporate Tax Return each year, even if there is no income, or is inactive.

 Bank statements, invoices, receipts, payroll records, and any agreements for loans, leases, or assets purchased/sold during the year.
-These documents are requested on a regular basis as part of bookkeeping.
+These documents are requested on a regular basis as part of bookkeeping process.

-Corporate returns are due six months after the end of the corporation’s fiscal year.
-Any balance owing must be paid within two or three months of year-end, depending on the corporation’s status.
+Corporate tax returns are due six months after the end of the corporation’s fiscal year.
+However, any balance owing must be paid within three months of the fiscal year-end.

 CRA charges penalties starting at 5% of unpaid tax plus 1% per month late, up to 12 months.
 Interest is also added.